 10 Things Happy People Do Differently

-10 strategies happy people incorporate into their lives
+Learn the strategies that happy people incorporate into their lives.

 Posted Oct 16, 2012

 Happiness is having a large, caring, close-knit family in another city. — George Burns

 How happy are you and why?
 This is a question I spend a fair amount of time thinking about, not only as it applies to my own levels of happiness, but also as it applies to my family, friends, and the people who I work with.